xleon/xleon.github.io/_posts/2017-07-11-uistackview-magic.md

 </div>
 <br>

-Enough of for now, you can find these and other samples in the [github repo](https://github.com/xleon/UIStackViewPlayground).
+Enough for now, you can find these and other samples in the [github repo](https://github.com/xleon/UIStackViewPlayground).
 Here it´s a screen recording with the rest of them:

 <div style="text-align:center">